Ford reboots touch-screen system with new Sync 3

 Ford said Sync 3 will be more intuitive, sport improved voice-recognition software and operate more like a smartphone than the first two generations, the last of which prompted customer complaints in Consumer Reports magazine for being distracting, clumsy and overly complex.

-Ford is replacing Microsoft Corp software used on its first two generations of in-car connectivity with smartphone maker Blackberry Ltd's QNX system for Sync 3.
+Ford is replacing Microsoft Corp (MSFT.O) software used on its first two generations of in-car connectivity with smartphone maker Blackberry Ltd's (BB.TO) QNX system for Sync 3.

 Previous generations of Sync and MyFord Touch performed poorly in Consumers Reports' surveys.